dtomlinson91/easy-email-downloader/README.md

 ```

 Attachments are stored as a list of bytes.
 These can be saved to disk using `open("filename", "wb")` in the usual way.

+## TODO

+- Extend attatchment logic to get filename of attatchment on server.
+  - Useful to save attatchments to disk automatically without the user having to implement `file.open(mode="wb")`.
+- CLI to download emails to json/csv etc.
+  - Should include a Dockerfile and an image published to Dockerhub.
+- Tests 🥱.